yy/project-template/README.md

 A simple template for research project repos.
 You can also use [data science and reproducible science cookie cutters](https://github.com/audreyr/cookiecutter#data-science).

+## Project structure

+This template contains the following folders and files.
+See `README.md` in each folder for more details and guidelines.

+1. `data` for raw & derived datasets.
+1. `libs` for libraries for the project.
+1. `models` for trained models.
+1. `notebooks` for (timestamped) experiment notebooks.
+1. `paper` for manuscripts.
+1. `results` for results (figures, tables, etc.)
+1. `workflow` for workflow files and scripts.
+1. `.gitignore` for temporary and binary files to be ignored by git (LaTeX, Python, Jupyter, data files, etc.)

 ## Installation

 Run the following